-Since 1994, the conversion of Renminbi into foreign currencies, including Hong Kong dollars and U.S. dollars, has been based on rates set by the PBOC.
-On 21 July 2005, the PRC Government adopted a more flexible managed floating exchange rate system to allow the value of the Renminbi to fluctuate within a regulated band that is based on market supply and demand and reference to a basket of currencies.
+Since 1994, the conversion of Renminbi into foreign currencies, including Hong Kong and U.S. dollars, has been based on rates set by the PBOC.
+On 21 July 2005, the PRC government adopted a more flexible managed floating exchange rate system to allow the value of the Renminbi to fluctuate within a regulated band that is based on market supply and demand and reference to a basket of currencies.
 On the same day, the value of the Renminbi appreciated by approximately 2% against the U.S. dollar.
 In August 2008, the PRC announced a further change in its exchange regime to a managed floating exchange rate regime based on market supply and demand.
 Since the Renminbi foreign exchange rate reform beginning on 21 July 2005, the PBOC has adjusted the daily floating band of the Renminbi trading prices against the U.S. dollar in the inter-bank spot foreign exchange market three times: effective from 21 July 2007, the daily floating band of the Renminbi trading prices against the U.S. dollar was expanded from 0.3% to 0.5%; effective from 16 April 2012, such floating band was further expanded to 1%; and effective from 17 March 2014, such floating band was further expanded to 2%.
-In August 2015, the PRC Government thrice lowered the daily mid-point trading price of the Renminbi against the U.S. dollar, which was the most significant downward adjustment of the Renminbi in more than a decade.
-In January and February 2016, Renminbi experienced further fluctuation in value against the U.S. dollar (see "- Risks Relating to Notes Denominated in Renminbi - Investment in RMB Notes is subject to exchange rate risks").
-The PRC Government may make further adjustments to the exchange rate system in the future.
+In August 2015, the PRC government thrice lowered the daily mid-point trading price of the Renminbi against the U.S. dollar, which was the most significant downward adjustment of the Renminbi in more than a decade.
+The PRC government may make further adjustments to the exchange rate system in the future.
 Any appreciation of Renminbi against the U.S. dollar or any other foreign currency may result in a decrease in the value of our foreign currency-denominated assets.
 Conversely, any devaluation of Renminbi may adversely affect the value of our assets in Renminbi terms.